prabalchhatkuli/Magic-Shipping-Company/README.md

 This program is a model of a shipping company made with my early computer science knowledge.
 This program shows my understanding of:
                                                 i) Objects, Classes, object-oriented thinking

                                                 ii)dynamic memory allocations and arrays

                                                 iii)vectors

                                                 iv) inheritance and polymorphism

                                                 v) File input/output

 This program is run by a menu.
 1. Schedule a new delivery.
 The program should
        a.
 Input and save

               i.
 The sender’s information

               ii.
-The type of shipping (Standard or Vanishing Cabinet) iii.
-The weight of the package (packages over 1.58kg can not be carried by an owl).
+The type of shipping (by Standard or by Vanishing Cabinet or by Owl )

+             iii.
+The weight of the package.

        b.
 Generate and save a random and unique identification number according to the delivery type.

        c.
 Record the the time and date of the scheduled delivery as a string.

 2. Remove a delivery.
 3. Load deliveries from file.
 4. Save deliveries to file.